gabrewski/jogo-python/README.md

 # jogo-python
-trabalho final para a matéria de LP
+trabalho final para a disciplina de LP do curso de Análise e Desenvolvimento de Sistemas do IFPR